frasom/conkyrc/README.md

 _Some displays depend on which sensor information your system provides_

 ## Installation
-Additionally, the following programs are used by the configuration/scripts and must be installed

-* lm-sensors (sensor used by conky)
-* Hard Disk Sentinel [HDSentinel](https://www.hdsentinel.com/download.php) for hard drive health
-* curl (html text converter for conky)
-* Fonts used by conky (Ubuntu, OpenLogos, Poky, Weather)

 ### Conky
 You can find detailed instructions on the [Conky Github page](https://github.com/brndnmtthws/conky)